Skip to content

 The integration we run in production, around a live agent.

-An OpenClaw agent runs behind InnerWarden in our own production today: registered, screened on every command, and wrapped by the kernel Execution Gate scoped to its process tree.
+An OpenClaw agent runs behind InnerWarden in our own production today: registered, screened through its integrated action path, and wrapped by the Linux Execution Gate scoped to its process tree.
 This is the most battle-tested path.

 1